-This can happen on Windows 7, 8, or 10, but it’s become especially common with Windows 7.
+This can happen on Windows 7, 8, 10, or 11, but it’s become especially common with Windows 7.
 Sometimes updates will error out, or sometimes Windows Update may just get stuck “searching for updates” forever.
-Here are a few ways to give it a kick start.
+Here’s how to fix Windows Update

 Windows includes a built-in troubleshooter that may be able to help fix a stuck update.
 It’s the easiest method to try, so go ahead and run it first.
 The troubleshooter will check for problems that could cause Windows Update to fail — like incorrect security settings, missing or corrupted files, or problems with services.

-This troubleshooter is available on Windows 7, 8, and 10.
-You’ll find it in the same place on all modern versions of Windows.
+This troubleshooter is available on Windows 7, 8, 10, and 11.
+It is accessible through the Control Panel in all versions of Windows as of March 2022.

 In the Control Panel list of troubleshooters, in the “System and Security” section, click “Fix problems with Windows Update.”

 In the Windows Update troubleshooting window, click “Advanced.”

 In the advanced settings, make sure that the “Apply repairs automatically” check box is enabled, click “Run as administrator” and then click Next.
 Giving the tool administrative privileges helps ensure that it can delete files in the download cache.

 The troubleshooter works through its process and then lets you know whether it could identify and fix the problem.
 Most of the time, the troubleshooter can successfully remove a stuck update from the queue.
 Go ahead and try running Windows Update again.
 Even if the troubleshooter says it couldn’t identify the problem, it’s possible that the actions of starting and stopping the service and clearing out the cache did the trick.